Saturday's Lettermen's Game very much a family affair

 A veteran of four years in American professional basketball and five seasons overseas, former Georgia Tech standout Mario West joined the Yellow Jackets' basketball staff as director of player personnel in May of 2016.

-West serves as the basketball staff's liaison with academic services, campus housing and dining, media and marketing, and also spearheads the program's outreach to former players.
+West serves as the basketball staff's liaison with academic services, campus housing and dining, media and marketing, helps coordinate the team's community service activities and also spearheads the program's outreach to former players.

 A 6-5 guard, West was an undrafted free agent signee of the Atlanta Hawks after his Tech career and played three seasons for the team, then spent part of the 2010-11 season with the New Jersey Nets.
 He played a total of 162 NBA games, and also played 53 games over two seasons with the Maine Red Claws in the NBA Developmental League.